DylanMeeus/springboot_jwt_blog/_posts/2015-04-15-update-of-the-user-details-section.markdown

 ### Metadata Section

-Then there's the __Metadata__ section which is the part of the user's data that you can modify.
+The __Metadata__ section is the part of the user's data that you can modify.

-In the previous user's profile, the _metadata_ was merged with the user's root-level attributes which tended to create confusion.
+In the previous user's profile, the _metadata_ was merged with the user's root-level attributes which created some confusion.
 To make everythig more explicit and easier to find, we've decided to keep it separate.

 ![](https://cdn.auth0.com/blog/new-profile-2.png)

-If you modified user attributes in the past through the dashboard, you will find the additional attributes under __app\_metadata__ property after this change (since the dashboard was using APIv1).
+If you modified user attributes in the past through the dashboard, you will find the additional attributes under __app\_metadata__  after this change (since the dashboard was using API v1).

-> If you want to understand more about when to use __app\_metadata__ vs __user\_metadata__, [read this](https://auth0.com/docs/apiv2Changes#8).
+> [Learn more](https://auth0.com/docs/apiv2Changes#8) about when to use __app\_metadata__ vs __user\_metadata__.

 ### Identity Provider Attributes Section